vtex-apps/checkout-ui-custom/docs/README.md

 During implementation, you will need to run `vtex link` on the root folder and also watch assets by running `yarn watch` in the `/checkout-ui-custom/` subfolder

+❗Note that during implementation, avoid publishing changes to the workspace.
+As this will permanently add the changes to the workspace and any changes to the app will not be shown.

 #

 <!-- DOCS-IGNORE:start -->